BasBuller/PySNN/README.md

 ## __Connection Shapes__

 In order to keep track of traces and delays in information passing tensors an extra dimension is needed compared to the PyTorch conventions.
-Because of ease of use with Python broadcasting of matrices this extra dimension is added as the 0th dimension, meaning an extra dimension is present before the batch dimension.
-This hold for trace tensors.
+Due to the addition of spike traces, each spiking tensor contains an extra trace dimension as the last dimension.
+The resulting dimension ordering is as follows for an image tensor (trace is indicated as R to not be confused with time for video data):

+    [batch size, channels, height, width, traces] (B,C,H,W,R)

+For fully connected layers the resulting tensor is as follows (free dimension can be used the same as in PyTorch):

+    [batch size, free dimension, input elements, traces] (B,F,I,R)

+Currently, no explicit 3D convolution is possible like is common within video-processing.
+Luckily, SNNs have a temporal dimension inherently and are (currently still theoretically) well suited for processing videos event by event, and thus not needing 3D convolution.

 ## __Traces__

-Defining which object keeps track of the traces is up to the user.
-For ease of use and lower memory footprint the cell can keep track of its traces.
-This directly assumes that the traces for every synapse originating from a single neuron are the same.
-It is possible to keep track of the traces in the connection object.
-In this case each synapse can have a separate trace.

-## __Delay through synapse__

-Can do the following, have a tensor equal to the number of synapses.
-For an MLP of 5 pre-synaptic and 10 post-synaptic neurons this matrix is (10 x 5).
-Within this matrix store the ninformation passing tensorsr of milliseconds left before the spike has been propagated through the synapse.
-Once the counter hits 1 generate a spike and decreasinformation passing tensors 0.
-Just make sure to increment ms duration of spike propagation with 1 such that the actual desired delay is achieved and it is not cutinformation passing tensorsrt by 1 due to implementation efficiency.
-In this implementation the designer of the network has a responsibility of making sure dt and synaptic delay match well, otherwise counting errors might occur.
-Also note, the refractory period of a cell should be equal or longer than the transmission time!
-If it is not the spike timing might be reset.
+Traces are stored both in the Neuron and Connection objects.
+Currently, Connection objects takes traces from their pre-synaptic Neurons and propagate the trace over time, meaning it does not do any further processing on the traces.
+If it is desired, one can implement separate trace processing in a custom Connection object.

+Traces are stored in a tensor in each Connection, as well as the delay for each trace propagating through the Connection.
+Only one trace (or signal) can tracked through each synapse.
+In case delay times through a synapse become very long (longer than the refractory period of the pre-synaptic cell) it is possible for a new signal to enter the Connection before the previous one has travelled through it.
+In the current implementation the old signal will be overwritten, meaning the information is lost before it is used!

+    It is up to the user to assure refractory periods are just as long or longer than the synaptic delay in the following Connection!

 ## __Module definitions__